 Let’s hope that these sentiments are as true today as when they were first written.

-We have also created a FREE ebook, inclusive of the 11 business activities you should completed and the Excel templates you should use.
+We have also created a FREE ebook (as part of our many contract management resources), inclusive of the 11 business activities you should completed and the Excel templates you should use.
 You can download it below.

 This article does not purport to be, and it should not be construed as, legal advice.
 Always consult a qualified lawyer for legal advice.